-Minnesota customers: changes are coming
+Minnesota customers: Changes are coming

 A new utility will soon serve you.
 When Alliant Energy sells its gas utility in Minnesota, you will be served by Minnesota Energy Resources.
-On November 6, 2014, state regulators gave verbal approval for this sale, and we expect the sale to occur in the first quarter of 2015.
+On November 6, 2014, state regulators gave verbal approval for this sale, and we expect the sale to occur in the second quarter of 2015.
 Watch your mail for more information and visit alliantenergy.com/minnesota to stay up-to-date on changes to your utility service.

 You can continue to apply for natural gas rebates with Alliant Energy up until our last day of providing you with service.